Hull Lawn Edging Services

 Property Line Compliance, Setback Requirements & Utility Protection for Lawn Edging in Hull

-Before starting any edging project, verify zoning setbacks—typically 3-10 feet from property lines, but always confirm with Hull ordinances.
-Respect all easements and right-of-way restrictions.
-For any digging, contact Dig Safe 811 at least 48 hours in advance (72 hours recommended) to mark underground utilities.
-Hand-digging is required near irrigation, lighting, gas, or electric lines.
+Lawn edging in Hull must comply with zoning setbacks, typically 3-10 feet from property lines, and respect all easements.
+Always verify local ordinances before starting work.
+Before digging, contact Dig Safe 811 at least 48 hours in advance (72 hours recommended) to mark underground utilities; hand-digging is required near irrigation, lighting, gas, or electric lines.
 Personal protective equipment (PPE) such as safety glasses, hearing protection, steel-toe boots, and cut-resistant gloves is mandatory.
-Maintain clear sight distance triangles at intersections and driveways (30-50 feet) and avoid blocking hydrants, signs, or emergency access.
-For municipal or commercial work, maintain a minimum 1M liability insurance and secure bonding as required.
+Maintain sight distance triangles of 30-50 feet at intersections and driveways, and avoid blocking hydrants or emergency access.
+For permit and inspection requirements, consult:

 Hull Building Department